Shaunlipy/ab-test/README.md

 Gross conversion: I choose it as evaluation metric because user-ids are dependent on the effect of the experiment.
 And in the alternative hypothesis, we expect to see lower value in the experiment gorup, because we hypothesize that people without enough time per week will not enroll the course.

 Retention: This value can be a candidate of evaluation metric because it dependents on the experiment.
 This value is expected to be higher in the experiment group because people need to have more time commitment per week to enroll in the course, and thus make their first payment.
-But I feel it is overlapped with Gross conversion and Net conversion, I didn't end up choosing it as the value.
+But I feel it is similiar to Net conversion, and it is highly correlated with Net conversion, we can even calculated it using Net conversion and number of user-ids and cookies.
+I didn't end up choosing it as the value.

 Net conversion: I chose it as evaluation metric because it is affected by the experiment.
 In the experiment group, since most people can commit enough hours per week, and are more toward stay (make the first payment).
 So, this value should be increased, or at least not decreased.